breningham/logs/README.md

 ## Configuration Swagger files

   1. Open each file in `src/main/webapp/dist/yaml_files` and change `host` and `basePath, schemes` if you want

+## Configuration Session Feedback Questions
+  In the root of this project you can find a `SF_Configuration.pdf` file explaining how to create the JSON file use to create the questions for the Session Feedback modal at the end of each service.
+We are in the process of updating the Swagger file with the new endpoints and its structure, but in the meantime there is the `SF_Configuration.pdf` file.

+  The goal is to create one JSON for each service in each language.

 ## Configuration Java project